Rhodium: Mining and price

-The industrial extraction of rhodium is complex because the ores are mixed with other metals such as palladium, silver, platinum, and gold and there are very few rhodium-bearing minerals.
-It is found in platinum ores and extracted as a white inert metal that is difficult to fuse.
-Principal sources are located in South Africa; in river sands of the Ural Mountains in Russia; and in North America, including the copper-nickel sulfide mining area of the Sudbury, Ontario, region.
+Rhodium ores are a mixture with other metals such as palladium, silver, platinum, and gold.
+Few rhodium minerals are known.
+The separation of rhodium from the other metals poses significant challenges.
+Principal sources are located in South Africa, river sands of the Ural Mountains in Russia, and in North America, especially the copper-nickel sulfide mining area of the Sudbury, Ontario, region.
 Although the rhodium abundance at Sudbury is very small, the large amount of processed nickel ore makes rhodium recovery cost-effective.